Our staff

 Interests: Netball, basketball, sports in general, fishing, lazing and body boarding at the beach, exploring different countries, enjoying movies with friends and of course the New Zealand summer BBQ!

-Carolyn Farrelly – Class Teacher
+Carolyn Farrelly

-Diploma in Primary Teaching
+Bachelor of Education, Diploma in Teaching

 Carolyn began her teaching career as a class teacher at Ficino School during the foundation years 1996 – 2000.
 She went on to act as a teacher aide at St James Junior School in London for Years 1 to 4 and was a relief teacher at John Colet School (one of Ficino School’s sister schools) in Sydney in 2001.
 She returned to Ficino School as a class teacher in 2011.